StevenCash/Book-Lists/Mathematics.md

 This isn't an analysis textbook, but is rather a sort of supplemental text to help understand the topic.
 I thought it was really good and highly recommend it.
 The author has some other good books as well that are worth checking out.

+####  **Introduction to Analysis** by Arthur Mattuck

+I'll add this to the list of possible starter Analysis books.
+This is a slightly more practical introduction and might be easier to follow for someone who is not a math major (like me).
+There are some things that Tao covers that are not in this book, but it is pretty good.
+Generally anything you can find by Arthur Mattuck will be good.

 ### Fractals